Erua-chijioke/demo-Repo/README.md

 ## local development

-Edit the readme file and follow the instructions
+Edit the readme file and follow the instructions!